 - Waging Peace: The Mician Program for Ancient China (2016)

 - Dau/Dv Jing: Mysticism and Chinese Statecraft (2015)

 - Mencius: The Second Sage (2017)

-- The Emergence of China: From Confucius to the Empire (nominal 2013)
+- The Emergence of China: From Confucius to the Empire (2014)

 Detailed descriptions are available at the above pages, which also include an order link for books whose publication has been announced.